Insights Insights

 The luxury goods market is under stress because of fading sales from Asia, partly as a result of China’s economic crisis, making gaining share all the more important for luxury goods players.

-Based on the data presented in this chart, which shows the share of branded search for luxury apparel and accessories brands rolled up by parent company from Q3 2023 to Q2 2024, here are the key insights:
+Based on the data presented in this chart, which shows the share of branded search for luxury apparel and accessories brands rolled up by the parent company from Q3 2023 to Q2 2024, here are the key insights:

 • LVMH Moët Hennessy Louis Vuitton SE, the French multinational commonly known as LVMH, consistently holds the largest share of branded searches from Q3 2023-Q2 2024s, fluctuating slightly between 30% and 31% of search volume.
 This indicates LVMH’s strong brand presence and continued dominance in the luxury market.